BENEATH THE SURFACE: Spirituality in Art

 This show is a subtle examination of energy and spirituality through art.
 Through this exhibition, we hope to shine a light on the depth of the human condition to inspire greater spiritual awareness and empathy within this historical time.

-Exhibiting Artists: Maria Ansh, Raissa Bailey, Mariona Barkus, Ruby Barnes, Madeline Bass, Anne Bernard-Pattis, Ashley Brossart, Stefani Byrd, Robin Carlson, Betty Chernansky, Sun Choi, Bethany Cordero, Cathleen Cramer, Gil DeMeza, Vicki Engonopoulos, Abigail Engstrand, SP Estes, Darlys Ewoldt, Merav Ezer, Marla Faith, Larissa Fardelos, Alice George, Dorothy Graden, LucyJulia Hale, Sheila Halligan-Waltz, Carol Hammerman, Sharon Harper, Judith Joseph, Isabella Kang, Beth Krensky, Sandra Lema-Stern, Anna Lentz, Angela McElwain, Kiki McGrath, Michael Miller, Darlene Poloniak, Patricia Roberts, Marky Salvati, Charlotte Saylor, Christine M. Schröder, Catherine Schwalbe, Jeanmarie Simpson, Erin Starr, Scotti Taylor, Mindy Tiberi, Steven Tritt, Joanne Vena, Carol Wickersham, Alex Wilson, Alexandra Zeller
+Exhibiting Artists: Maria Ansh, Raissa Bailey, Mariona Barkus, Ruby Barnes, Madeline Bass, Anne Bernard-Pattis, Ashley Brossart, Stefani Byrd, Robin Carlson, Betty Chernansky, Sun Choi, Bethany Cordero, Cathleen Cramer, Gil DeMeza, Vicki Engonopoulos, Abigail Engstrand, SP Estes, Darlys Ewoldt, Merav Ezer, Marla Faith, Larissa Fardelos, Alice George, LucyJulia Hale, Sheila Halligan-Waltz, Carol Hammerman, Sharon Harper, Judith Joseph, Isabella Kang, Beth Krensky, Sandra Lema-Stern, Anna Lentz, Angela McElwain, Kiki McGrath, Michael Miller, Darlene Poloniak, Patricia Roberts, Marky Salvati, Charlotte Saylor, Christine M. Schröder, Catherine Schwalbe, Jeanmarie Simpson, Erin Starr, Scotti Taylor, Mindy Tiberi, Steven Tritt, Joanne Vena, Carol Wickersham, Alex Wilson, Alexandra Zeller

 About the Curator: Indira Johnson